sergbondckua/strava_club_last_week_leaderboard/README.md

 ## Introduction

 * This Python code allows you to scrape data from Strava club leaderboards, providing information about club members, such as rank, distance.
-It uses Selenium to automate interactions with the Strava website.
+It uses [Selenium](https://www.selenium.dev/) to automate interactions with the [Strava](https://www.strava.com/) website.
-* Creates posters (images) from the received information using Pillow.
+* Creates posters (images) from the received information using [Pillow](https://python-pillow.org/).
-* The created posters are sent to the Telegram `chat_id' specified by you (channel/chat/private message).
-Aiogram is used.
+* The created posters are sent to the Telegram `chat_id` specified by you (channel/chat/private message).
+[Aiogram](https://aiogram.dev/) is used.

 * [![https://imgur.com/vK7rIuQ.png](https://imgur.com/vK7rIuQ.png)](https://imgur.com/vK7rIuQ.png)
 ## Installation